2023 State Guide to Scattering Ashes - Indiana Edition

 More Than One Memorial?

 With the significant increase in the number of people choosing cremation in Indiana and other nearby states, many new urns and memorials have recently been introduced.
 With so many uplifting choices, many families are finding it challenging to select a single urn or memorial and are electing to separate their loved one’s ashes into two or more memorials.
-This commonly includes scattering a portion of their loved one’s ashes at a special place, then incorporating some or all of the remaining ashes in a bio urn to grow a living tree memorial, or including a portion of the ashes in a special colorful glass decoration, jewelry, a stone, or in a number of other memorial options.
+This commonly includes scattering a portion of their loved one’s ashes at a special place, then incorporating some or all of the remaining ashes in a bio urn to grow a living tree memorial, an indoor Living Urn with a bonsai tree or houseplant, or including a portion of the ashes in a special colorful glass decoration, cremation jewelry, a stone, or in a number of other memorial options.

 Additional Information About Cremation and Ashes

 If you're interested in learning more about cremation and the cost breakdown of what products or services can be included, click here.